 Genesis by Studiopress, owned by Copyblogger Media is a popular WordPress theme framework liked and recommended by several influential people within the community.

 If hundred of thousands use a product, there’s bound to be a community around it.
-Also, it’s not surprising to see people calling themselves exclusively as Genesis developers, designers or along the lines.
+Also, it’s not surprising to see people calling themselves exclusively Genesis developers, designers or along the lines.

 This event, however, is not associated with Copyblogger Media or StudioPress.

 Are you a Genesis professional or part of the Genesis WordPress community?
-Let me know what you think of the event in comments below.
+Let me know what you think of the event in the comments below.

 Featured image via Genesis Camp website

 Genesis Tutorials – Genesis Camp 2015